 In another review, minocycline was found to be a viable treatment option for calcification associated with systemic sclerosis (3).
 While the medicine only moderately reduced the size of the lesions, it did reduce ulceration and inflammation.

-Another method of eliminating skin calcifications is via extracorporeal shock wave lithotripsy (ESWL) (4).
+Another method of eliminating skin calcifications is via extracorporeal shock wave lithotripsyi XA technique of breaking down stones inside the urinary tract, bile, or pancreatic ducts using shockwaves passed through the body.
+(ESWL) (4).
 Your doctor will use sound waves to break the calcium salts, allowing your body to absorb them.

 - Invasive Procedures

 In some cases, your doctor may perform invasive techniques to remove the calcium deposits from the skin.
-Some methods include curettage and carbon dioxide laser treatments (1).
+Some methods include curettagei XNamed after the surgical instrument called the curette, the procedure involves the removal of the tissue lining in the uterine cavity. and carbon dioxide laser treatments (1).

 However, the deposits may reappear even after surgery, depending on the severity and type of condition.
 Therefore, it is imperative to identify the root cause of the disease and work towards eliminating it.